-The approximately 145km of new dual gauge track and approximately 71km of upgraded track that makes up the Border to Gowrie project crosses the two local government areas of Goondiwindi and Toowoomba.
+The Border to Gowrie project comprises approximately 138km of new dual gauge track and approximately 69km of upgraded track and crosses the local government areas of Goondiwindi and Toowoomba.

 A two-kilometre-wide study area has progressed to the formal planning and approvals process, following a comprehensive study of four alternative routes.
 The towns of Millmerran, Brookstead and Pittsworth, and the Wellcamp-Charlton Industrial Precinct are located within this study area.

-In late 2019, the proposed project footprint was released, which identifies the area required for the construction and operation of the railway.
+In late 2019, the proposed project footprint was released, which identifies the area required for the construction and operation of Inland Rail.
 The project footprint varies in width along the line to accommodate proposed changes to local roads, earthworks, access tracks, and construction material storage and production.